isellsoap/css-sass-style-guide/README.md

 #### Type selectors

-**Avoid qualifying ID and class names with type selectors.** Unless necessary (for example with helper classes), do not use element names in conjunction with IDs or classes.
+Unless necessary (for example with helper classes), do not use element names in conjunction with IDs or classes.
 Avoiding unnecessary ancestor selectors is useful for [performance reasons](http://www.stevesouders.com/blog/2009/06/18/simplifying-css-selectors/).

 ```css
 /* Not recommended */